Stanford-EAO/BRIDGES_for_CA/docs/projectstructure.md

 ## Summary & File tree

     BRIDGES_for_CA:
-    │   config.yaml                     # Main configration file of BRIDGES.
-Includes model hyperparameters and constants used in the optimization model or the data preprocessing.
-Modify this file for scenario analysis.
-    │   mkdocs.yml                      # Set layout of documentation here.
+    │   README.md                       # Read me.
     │   my_job.script                   # Used to request resources and run BRIDGES on the Sherlock cluster.
-Runs the data preprocessing (`insert command`) and the optimization (`srun julia run_file.jl`).
+Runs the data preprocessing (`snakemake -s "./DataPreprocessing/Snakefile" --cores all --use-conda --conda-frontend conda`) and the optimization (`srun julia run_file.jl`).
 For details see "Running BRIDGES".
-    │   README.md                       # Read me.
     │   run_file.jl                     # Run this file to run the optimization model.
 For details see "Running BRIDGES".
+    │   mkdocs.yml                      # Set layout of documentation here.
     │
     ├───core                            # Contains optimization model.
 The julia scripts are imported into `run_file.jl`.
-    │       clustering.jl               # Script that identifies representative days using a clustering algorithm.
+    │   │   clustering.jl               # Script that identifies representative days using a clustering algorithm.
-    │       cons_capacity.jl            # Script that contains definition of optimization variables and constraints.
+    │   │   cons_capacity.jl            # Script that contains definition of optimization variables and constraints.
-    │       cons_dispatch.jl            # Script that contains definition of optimization variables and constraints.
+    │   │   cons_dispatch.jl            # Script that contains definition of optimization variables and constraints.
-    │       cons_flow.jl                # Script that contains definition of optimization variables and constraints.
+    │   │   cons_flow.jl                # Script that contains definition of optimization variables and constraints.
-    │       cons_policy.jl              # Script that contains definition of optimization variables and constraints.
+    │   │   cons_policy.jl              # Script that contains definition of optimization variables and constraints.
-    │       data_exports.jl             # Script that reads optimization results and creates model output data at `BRIDGES_for_CA/Output`.
+    │   │   data_exports.jl             # Script that reads optimization results and creates model output data at `BRIDGES_for_CA/Output`.
-    │       data_imports.jl             # Script that loads input data (data sets) to the optimization model from `BRIDGES_for_CA/Data`.
+    │   │   data_imports.jl             # Script that loads input data (data sets) to the optimization model from `BRIDGES_for_CA/Data`.
-    │       optimize.jl                 # Script that contains objective function of optimization.
+    │   │   optimize.jl                 # Script that contains objective function of optimization.
+    │   │
+    │   └───Parameters
+    │           config.yaml             # Main configration file of BRIDGES.
+Includes model hyperparameters and constants used in the optimization model or the data preprocessing.
+Modify this file for scenario analysis or create alternative config files (e.g., config_somescenario.yaml).
-    │       parameters.jl               # Script that loads input data (constants) and model hyperparameters to the optimization model from `BRIDGES_for_CA/config.yml` and turns them into julia constants available in the other scripts.
+    │           parameters.jl           # Script that loads input data (constants) and model hyperparameters to the optimization model from `BRIDGES_for_CA/Parameters/config.yml` and turns them into julia constants available in the other scripts.
     │
     ├───Data
     │   │   ...                         # Stores input data sets for the optimization model.
 Files here are generated by the data preprocessing pipeline (Snakemake workflow).